-- 1.1 Grounding Diagrams are required for all facilities. - 2.
-Content: - 2.1 Provide plan and elevation drawings as required to indicate the routing and connection of grounding conductors. - 2.2 The drawings are to clearly represent the grounding conductors within the building(s) and the exterior ground electrode layout, as well as interconnections. - 2.3 Clearly show the location of all ground electrodes. - 2.4 Clearly show conductor material type and size requirements.
+1.1 Grounding Diagrams are required for all facilities.

+- 2.1 Provide plan and elevation drawings as required to indicate the routing and connection of grounding conductors. - 2.2 The drawings are to clearly represent the grounding conductors within the building(s) and the exterior ground electrode layout, as well as interconnections. - 2.3 Clearly show the location of all ground electrodes. - 2.4 Clearly show conductor material type and size requirements.
-- 3. Format:

-- 3.1 All grounding diagrams are to be produced on a standard A1 size drawing.

-- 3.2 Drawing Scale Interior:
+- 3.1 All grounding diagrams are to be produced on a standard A1 size drawing. - 3.2 Drawing Scale Interior:

-3.2.1 Recommended: 1:50

-3.2.2 Maximum: 1:100
+a) Recommended: 1:50 b) Maximum: 1:100

-Drawing Scale - Exterior:
+3.3 Drawing Scale - Exterior:

-3.3.1 Recommended: 1:50 - 1:
+a) Recommended: 1:50 - 1:100b) Maximum: 1:150

-- 3.3.2 Maximum: 1:150 - 3.4 Provide details and sections at a lower scale as required to clarify grounding requirements.
+3.4 Provide details and sections at a lower scale as required to clarify grounding requirements.

-18.2.7 Hazardous Location Plan Drawings
+19.2.7 Hazardous Location Plan Drawings

-- 1. Requirement - 1.1 Hazardous location plan drawings are required for all wastewater facilities, and should cover all floor areas. - 1.2 Hazardous location plan drawings are also required for any other facility where a hazardous location is present.

-- 2.1 Plan drawings of the facilities clearly showing the hazardous locations via hatching. - 2.2 It is recommended to also show Canadian Electrical Code Category 1 (wet) and Category 2 (corrosive) locations on the same plans via hatching. - 2.3 Show temperature codes for hazardous locations. - 2.4 For indoor locations where the hazardous classification is related to ventilation, clearly indicate the design ventilation rate on the drawings.

-- 3.1 All hazardous location plan drawings are to be produced on a standard A1 size drawing. - 3.2 Drawing Scale:
+- 1. Requirement - 1.1 Hazardous location plan drawings are required for all wastewater facilities, and should cover all floor areas. - 1.2 Hazardous location plan drawings are also required for any other facility where a hazardous location is present. - Content: - 2.1 Plan drawings of the facilities clearly showing the hazardous locations via hatching. - 2.2 It is recommended to also show Canadian Electrical Code Category 1 (wet) and Category 2 (corrosive) locations on the same plans via hatching. - 2.3 Show temperature codes for hazardous locations. - For indoor locations where the hazardous classification is related to ventilation, clearly indicate the design ventilation rate on the drawings. - 3.
+Format: - 3.1 All hazardous location plan drawings are to be produced on a standard A1 size drawing. - 3.2 Drawing Scale:

-3.2.1 Recommended: 1:50 3.2.2 Maximum: 1:100
+a) Recommended: 1:50b) Maximum: 1:100